 Missing support document holds clear when the required backup is attached to the invoice record.
 This could be a delivery receipt, a service completion certificate, a signed timesheet, or an inspection report, depending on the purchase type.
 For service-based invoices, the evidence often involves verifying service invoices against entry sheets to confirm that the contracted work was actually completed before payment is released.

-Regardless of hold type, every invoice hold release should be documented.
-The record should capture who approved the release, what evidence was reviewed, and when the action was taken.
-For exception releases or overrides where the standard evidence was unavailable and an alternate path was used, this documentation is especially critical.
-It forms the audit trail that internal reviewers and external auditors rely on to confirm that accounts payable controls were maintained rather than circumvented.
+Regardless of hold type, every release should document who approved it, what evidence was reviewed, and when the action was taken.
+For exception releases or overrides, that record is the audit trail proving the control was maintained rather than bypassed.

 How to Reduce Recurring Invoice Holds

-Resolving individual holds is necessary work, but it is reactive by definition.
-The larger operational win is reducing the volume of holds that occur in the first place.
-Most avoidable holds trace back to one of three upstream failures: poor invoice data at the point of capture, weak purchase order discipline, or gaps in receiving workflows.
-A fourth category, supplier compliance, is entirely preventable with proactive vendor management.
-Addressing these root causes shifts AP from a hold-resolution function to a hold-prevention function.
+Resolving individual holds is reactive.
+The larger win is reducing the holds that occur in the first place.
+Most avoidable holds trace back to poor invoice data at capture, weak purchase order discipline, receiving workflow gaps, or reactive supplier compliance management.

 Fix invoice data quality at intake.
 A significant share of matching holds — price variance, quantity mismatch, tax discrepancy — are not caused by genuine discrepancies between the invoice and the PO.
 They are caused by extraction errors at the point of invoice capture.
 A handwritten total gets misread.
 A PO number is truncated.
 A tax field is misinterpreted.
 Line items are incorrectly parsed or merged.
 When the data entering the matching engine is wrong, the engine correctly rejects it and creates a hold that is technically valid but operationally avoidable.